 Stream B:

-ENGI 99xx Energy Storage, ENGI 99xx Thermal Power Plants, ENGI 98xx Nuclear Power Plant Systems, ENGI 99xx Engineering Analysis, ENGI 9896 Renewable Energy Systems, ENGI 98xx Power System Protection, ENGI 98xx Grid Integration of Energy Systems D) EVALUATION
+NGI 99xx Energy Storage, ENGI 99xx Thermal Power Plants, ENGI 98xx Nuclear Power Plant Systems, ENGI 99xx Engineering Analysis, ENGI 9896 Renewable Energy Systems, ENGI 98xx Power System Protection, ENGI 98xx Grid Integration of Energy Systems D) EVALUATION

 Students must obtain a grade of at least 65% in all program courses to receive credit for the course towards their program requirements.
 Any student who fails to receive 65% or more in a course, must repeat the course in the case of core courses, or must either repeat or replace the course with another program course in the case of elective courses.
 Any student who receives a grade of less than 65% in two courses or in a repeated course will be required to withdraw from the program.